 Review – 1:1 Stormtrooper Helmet Bluetooth Speaker

-This 1:1 scale replica of a Star Wars: The Last Jedi stormtrooper helmet isn’t just a nicely detailed and impressive looking life-size display piece, it’s also a very easy-to-use bluetooth speaker, licensed by Lucasfilm and manufactured by Camino.
+This 1:1 scale replica of a Star Wars: The Force Awakens stormtrooper helmet isn’t just a nicely detailed and impressive looking life-size display piece, it’s also a very easy-to-use bluetooth speaker, licensed by Lucasfilm and manufactured by Camino.
 Produced from high-gloss plastic, it has sharp details, black inset components and trim, and is permanently mounted on a solid stand with red LED lighting in the base.
 Although it is a functional wireless speaker, I really like it as a collectible positioned in a prominent position on the display shelf, and am sure other aficionados of First Order design will think likewise.

 The helmet ships, as we might expect, protected in custom polystyrene packaging.
 It comes with a numbered certificate of authenticity (the product is limited to 3,000 units) and the product issue number is also printed on the bottom of the base.
 Also contained are a power supply, USB to micro-USB cable (for charging external devices), 3.5mm audio cable, and a quick-start instruction booklet.
 The speaker is designed for ease-of-use, and consequently has minimal controls – a small panel hidden around the rear underside of the helmet houses the audio input, power in, and USB power out ports, as well as an on/off switch and LED power indicator.
 When switched on, a “troopers marching” sound cue will play and the base will light up gradually, then pulse to indicate that it is ready to pair with a bluetooth device.